LivinBreezy/CybORG_OpenAIParallelWrapper/README.md

 The OpenAIGymParallelWrapper constructor has been altered and moves away from storing single actions and single agents.
-Instead, it creates and maintains both the action space and observation space for a collection of agents, rather than a single agent.
+Instead, it creates and maintains both the action space and observation space for a collection of agents.

 ### step(actions: dict)

-The new step function follows the same rules as the previous step function, except rather than converting a single action and storing it as a class member, it converts a dictionary of actions tied to agent->action pairs.
+The new step function follows the same rules as the previous step function, except rather than converting a single action and storing it as a class member, it converts a dictionary of actions tied to agent->action_list pairs.
 Once the actions are converted, it calls the env.parallel_step(..) function on said actions and receives a series of "raw" observations (not yet changed by the FixedFlatParallelWrapper), along with the other standard state variables.
 The function then converts each observation received into a flat observation space